teleporthq/teleport-code-generators/packages/teleport-cli/Readme.md

 ### Sync

-This command uses the `teleport.config.json` and sync's the project and component's used.
+Using `teleport.config.json` and sync's the project and component's used.

 ```shell
 teleport sync
 ```

-We can use `--force` if we want to `overwrite` local files with remote changes.
+We can use `--force` to `overwrite` local files with remote changes.

 ```shell
 teleport sync --force